r3morce/rleu-api/README.md

-# Stargazer Backend
+# Rocket Launch EU (RLEU) API

-A simple Go backend service that fetches and displays upcoming rocket launches using the [ThespaceDevs Launch Library API](https://thespacedevs.com/).
+A Go backend API service that fetches and displays upcoming European rocket launches using the [ThespaceDevs Launch Library API](https://thespacedevs.com/).

 ## What This Does